 Recently, Stringing editor Danielle Fox and I were marveling over a necklace that had been submitted to the summer issue by sisters Silvija and Taya Koschnick.
 It was so simple, yet very appealing, the kind of piece that both of us would feel comfortable wearing often, even though our personal styles are quite different.
-While there were many other designs submitted that were more complicated or technically difficult, this simple necklace stood out in a good way.
+While there were many other beaded jewelry designs submitted that were more complicated or technically difficult, this simple necklace stood out in a good way.
 It reminded me that simple projects aren't necessarily simple to design.
 It's so easy to fall into the trap of thinking that more is better, especially if you sell your work.
 Remember, the worth of your design is not just in the materials, but the design skill you bring to it.

 How to Design a Simple (but not Boring) Necklace